Reading time: 6 min.

 The psychological stress of hairline recession is often felt more in women than men, possibly due to the societal pressure surrounding hair and attractiveness.
 This results in women seeking treatment more than men [12].

 Studies have shown that around 40% of women with hair loss report marital problems, and 63% have linked their hair loss with career-related issues as a result [12].
-Seeking help and counselling can be beneficial for women experiencing hair loss.
-You may also want to join a support group for people with alopecia.
+Seeking help and counseling can be beneficial for women experiencing hair loss.

 Restyle your hair